Search

 IAAT member £20

-Suzzi Peeler (equine neuromuscular dentist) and Dr Barbara Parks (equine physical therapist) will be talking to us about the connections between dental and whole body balance.
-They will review basic relevant anatomy and biomechanics and then dive into specific dental restrictions and how they might be manifested in the rest of the body (and vice versa).
-They will also address how to recognise when dental restrictions may need to be addressed or may be hindering your progress with a patient.
+Suzzi Peeler (equine neuromuscular dentist) and Dr Barbara Parks (equine physical therapist) will review basic relevant anatomy and biomechanics and then dive into specific dental restrictions and how they might be manifested in the rest of the body (and vice versa).

 Online / Recorded CPD